modestsp/MockClothesCommerceAPI/README.md

 API Documentation
 For detailed information about the API endpoints and their usage, please refer to the API Docs page https://mockclothesdocs.vercel.app/.

+## Technologies Used

+This app was built using the following technologies:

+- ASP.NETCORE 6.0
+- Entiy Framework In Memory
+- AutoMapper
+- Swagger

 Contributing
 If you'd like to contribute to the MockClothes API project, please follow these steps: